 If you’re a new or established director of a company, a series of statutory duties apply to your appointment as a director.

-Get a better understanding of how companies are intended to be governed by directors, and the standards expected of directors when running a company.
+Companies are governed by directors.
+The general duties set the standards expected of directors when running a company.

-A series of duties which apply to company directors are set out in the Companies Act 2006.
+The duties of directors in company law are set out in the Companies Act 2006.

 Each duty applies concurrently with the others.